vinivyes/arm-har-explorer-config/README.md

           ...
         }
       }
-  The Path we can use to extract the header *someHeader* is the following: ***headers.someHeader***, the application will expand the object and return the value found on the path specified.
-Keep in mind the path starts on *request* or *response* depending on which array (*requestAliases* or *responseAliases*) the alias is placed.
+  The Path we can use to extract the header *someHeader* is the following: ***request.headers.someHeader***, the application will expand the object and return the value found on the path specified.
 - *displayName*: Name this alias with a friendly name based on the value it returns
 - *conditions*: Work in progress, this might be a feature on the future to allow displaying aliases based on certain conditions.